jaymegordo/SMSEventLog/_info/README_DEV.md

 ### Build Process
 1. Commit all changes to git, add comments etc (use github menu in vscode)
-2. Increment version with eg `bumpversion minor` (must be run inside active pipenv)
+2. Increment version with eg `bumpversion patch --verbose` (must be run inside active pipenv)
 3. Push changes to git `git push --tags` (imporant to include tags to increment version on github)
-4. Build using custom build script `python -m build` (see pyinstaller below for more info)
+4. Build exe using custom build script `python -m build` (see pyinstaller below for more info)

 * [bump2version](https://github.com/c4urself/bump2version)
     * Use bumpversion to control version increments